 My particular neurodivergences make social media difficult for me, but I try to check in there periodically.
 A better way to reach me is by email, riley.neither@gmail.com.

-I've also put up a separate website to serve as a combination art portfolio and craft shop: www.neitherwise.com
+I've also made a separate website to serve as a combination art portfolio and craft shop: Neitherwise.

 Pronouns & pronunciations